Quebec City Shooting: Fox News Deletes False Tweet After Prime Minister Pressure

 — syedasad (@dsyedasad) February 1, 2017

-However, as he was tending to a friend inside the mosque, he glimpsed a man with a gun — thinking it was the shooter when in fact it was a police officer.
+However, as he was tending to a friend inside the mosque, he glimpsed a man with a gun, and he thought it was the shooter when in fact it was a police officer.
 Belkhadir instinctively fled and only realized what had happened when officers forced him to the ground.
 Though police determined he was a witness to the attack within hours, his name and origin had already been widely linked to the attack.

 Three of the people who died in the Quebec City shooting will have a public funeral service in Montreal this week.